 3. Record Keeping of the Investigation Process

-Any person conducting an investigation shall maintain a written record of all witness interviews, evidence gathered, and the outcome of the investigation.
+Any person conducting an investigation pursuant to the policy shall maintain a written record of all witness interviews, evidence gathered, and the outcome of the investigation.
 Records of such investigation will not be maintained in student files unless part of formal corrective action.
 Investigatory records will be maintained by the Title IX Coordinator in accordance with records retention schedules.
-Upon filing of a complaint outside the College, information gathered in the course of the internal investigation may be disclosed to the investigating agency.
+Upon filing of a legal or administrative complaint outside the College, information gathered in the course of the internal investigation may be disclosed to the investigating agency.

 1. Process for Implementing Disciplinary Actions

-A Title IX assessment or investigation that is found to be substantiated will result in an appropriate resolution and/or disciplinary action against a respondent as outlined in the Policy for Resolving Complaints of Discrimination and Harassment.
+A Title IX assessment or investigation that is found to be substantiated will result in an appropriate resolution and/or disciplinary action against a Respondent as outlined in the Policy for Resolving Complaints of Discrimination, Harassment and Sexual Misconduct.

 2. Corrective Measures

-When it has been determined harassment has occurred, steps will be taken to ensure the harassment is stopped immediately.
-Corrective measures consistent with the severity of the offense will be imposed by the College, and may include sanctions.
-Sanctions imposed on the harasser may range from a reprimand up to and including dismissal from the College, as outlined in the Policy for Resolving Complaints of Discrimination and Harassment.
+When it has been determined that harassment, assault or any form of misconduct under this Policy has occurred, corrective measures consistent with the severity of the offense will be imposed by the College and may include sanctions.
+Sanctions may range from a reprimand up to and including dismissal from the College, as outlined in the Policy for Resolving Complaints of Discrimination, Harassment, and Sexual Misconduct.
+With prior notice, a record of such sanctions will become part of the student’s academic records.
+The Complainant and the Respondent will be informed of the corrective measures.
 The President is not bound by any recommendation of the hearing committee with respect to any corrective measures which the President deems appropriate.
-With prior notice, a record of such sanctions will become part of the student’s academic records.
-In the case of an employee the information will be kept in their personnel record.
-The Complainant will be informed of the corrective measures taken.
-Sanctions may also be imposed on an administrative official or supervisor who fails to respond to a complaint of harassment in a manner consistent with the provisions of this policy and associated procedures.

-Retaliation against an individual who makes a report of alleged sexual assault or harassment or assists in providing information relevant to a claim of sexual assault or harassment, is a serious violation of this policy.
+Retaliation against an individual who makes a report of alleged sexual assault or harassment or assists in providing information relevant to a claim of sexual assault or harassment, is a serious violation of this Policy.
 The College will not tolerate retaliation.
 Retaliation can take many forms, including continued abuse or violence, threats, and intimidation.
-Any individual or group of individuals, not just a Complainant or respondent, can engage in retaliation.
-Retaliation should be reported promptly to the Title IX coordinator for investigation, which may result in disciplinary action independent of any sanction or interim measures imposed in response to the underlying allegation of misconduct.
+Any individual or group of individuals, not limited to a Complainant or Respondent, can engage in retaliation.
+Retaliation should be reported promptly to the Title IX Coordinator for investigation, which may result in disciplinary action independent of any sanction or interim measures imposed in response to the underlying allegation of misconduct.

 Wesleyan College is privileged to steward many arts and cultural events and share them with the community.
 Most are free and open to the public.
 Wesleyan art galleries are open M-F 1:30 – 5:00 PM and on Wesleyan Market Saturdays from 10:00 AM – 2:00 PM.View More